burakalpbilkay/backend-coding-challange-enhanced/README.md

 The project defines valid action types as constants in `internal/constants/constants.go`.
 When making a request to `/action/{type}/next`, the `type` parameter is validated against these constants.
 If an invalid action type is provided, the API returns a `404 Not Found` error with a message indicating an invalid action type.

+For requests to `/user/{id}/actions/count` and `/user/{id}`, the API performs the following validations on `user ID`:
+- If the `user ID` is non-numerical, the API returns a `400 Bad Request` error with a message indicating an invalid user ID.
-Similarly, if a user ID does not exist or not a numerical value when requesting `/user/{id}/actions/count`, the API returns a `404 Not Found` error indicating that the user was not found or an invalid user ID.
+- If the `user ID` is valid but does not match with any user in the database, the API returns a `404 Not Found` error indicating that the user was not found.

 This validation is designed to improve error handling and ensure meaningful responses for invalid requests.